mecvillarina/StratisPassportApplicationSmartContract/README.md

 the applicant will only receive <b>72 CRS</b>, the provider will receive the <b>8 CRS</b> and the state will be set to <b>CancelledApplication</b>

-When the state is in <b>PersonalAppearance<b>, the provider/passport government agency could approve an appointment.
+When the state is in <b>PersonalAppearance</b>, the provider/passport government agency could approve an appointment.
 If the provider approves the application, the payment will transfer to the provider address and the state will set to <b>ApprovedApplication</b>.